 Date Written: July 2001

 Does leaving a currency union reduce international trade?
-We answer this question using a large annual panel data set covering 217 countries from 1948 through 1997.
-During this sample a large number of countries left currency unions; they experienced economically and statistically significant declines in bilateral trade, after accounting for other factors.
+We answer this question using a large annual panel data set covering over 230 countries from 1948-97.
+During this sample over one hundred pairs of countries had currency union dissolutions; they experienced economically and statistically significant declines in bilateral trade, after accounting for other factors.
 Assuming symmetry, we estimate that a pair of countries that starts to use a common currency experiences a doubling in bilateral trade.

 Suggested Citation: Suggested Citation